Firenza/RepositoryAnaltyicsOrchestrator/README.md

 A .NET Core console application to orchestrate the refreshing of repository analytics information via the [RepositoryAnaltyicsApi](https://github.com/Firenza/RepositoryAnaltyicsApi)

+#### Purpose

+Serve as an orchestrator for doing bulk operations via calls to the [RepositoryAnaltyicsApi](https://github.com/Firenza/RepositoryAnaltyicsApi).
+This allows the API to not have to handle bite sized chunks of work and not have to worry about long running tasks.
+Currently the following workloads are supported.

+* Iterate over all repositories and analyze them via a request to the API.

 #### Running locally

 The available command line arguments are documented [here](https://github.com/Firenza/RepositoryAnaltyicsDataRefresher/blob/8a2cce7c4da85958e9737dd8752a4e1df00f60b2/src/RepositoryAnaltyicsDataRefresher/Program.cs?#L19-#L42)

 ###### Using Visual Studio